MichaelCurrin/dev-cheatsheets/cheatsheets/python/linting/flake8.md

 Note that is aggressive - detecting strings which don't have variable subsitution but have a pair of `{}`.
 You can ignore the rule for that line.
 Or you can make it a raw string, such as for regex.

+### Other formats

-By default, the plugin will suggest precent (`%`) and format (`.format`) substitution get used.
-You can also add arguments based on the plugin's docs, to change the level of alerting.
-It seems they can only get more aggressive and not turned off.
+By default, the plugin will suggest perecent (`%`) and format (`.format`) substitution get used.

+You can also add arguments based on the plugin's docs to make them more aggressive.

+If you want to ignore the rules, then add these to your Flake8 config:

+- `FS001`: `%` formatting is used.
+- `FS002`: `.format` formatting is used.